 Stress symptoms show up in many ways.
 And even though we may not realise stress can be the cause of many health issues.
 From the nagging headache, frequent insomnia or decreased productivity at work.
 Stress may actually be the culprit, but very often we shake it off and blame it as being an illness.
-Yes, and I could tell you a thing or two about the emotional side of stress in my life since loosing my Shadow.
+Yes, and I could tell you a thing or two about the emotional side of stress in my life since losing my Shadow, my Dalmatian to Alabama rot.
 Maybe another time!
 It for sure showed up big time in my physical life.

 Stress can be positive and keep us alert and leave us ready to avoid danger or dangerous situations.
 Stress can become negative when we face continuous challenges and we don’t have relief or relaxation between those challenges.
 Than we become overworked and naturally stress-related tension starts to build.

 Stress that continues without paying attention to our body telling us it needs relief leads “distress”, which is a negative stress reaction.
 Distress and the stressing symptom can lead to various physical problems which include headaches, stomach ache, upset stomach, raised blood pressure, tight chest with chest pain, diabetes, asthma, arthritis, skin conditions, anxiety, trouble sleeping, interrupted sleep pattern, moodiness, depression and of course not to forget stress can worsen health issues which you are already experiencing.

 And do these sound familiar?

 - Loss of sexual desire and/or ability

 Stress can be the cause for “self-harm”, turning to alcohol, tobacco or even drugs.
 We have many different reactions to try to relieve our stress.
 Unfortunately, this won’t work.
 Instead of relieving our stress and returning our body to a relaxed state, we keep the body in a stressed state and cause more problems.

 Did you know that one in five visits to the GP are to do with psychological issues?
 Stress!
 Anxiety!
 Depression!